cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

     Variable.setEquivalentVariableId(v1, v2, "v1v2Id")

     # Get the id of the mapping between variables v1 and v2.
+    # Note that equivalences and connections go both ways, so
+    # the id is the same whichever order the variables are specified.
     v1v2_id_string = Variable.equivalentVariableId(v1, v2)

     # Since a connection item between two components will only exist